Mohan Peiris: Attorney General

-He represented Sri Lanka in The UN Committee Against Torture in 2011 in which he said that the Sri Lankan government has received intelligence information that missing lankaeNews cartoonist Prageeth Ekneligoda is living in a foreign country.
+He represented Sri Lanka in The UN Committee Against Torture in 2011 in which he said that the Sri Lankan Government has received intelligence information that missing lankaeNews cartoonist Prageeth Ekneligoda is living in a foreign country.
 However, he concurred that he lied when he was summoned by a local court.

 Chief justice

 Peiris was nominated to be Chief Justice by President Mahinda Rajapaksa following the controversial impeachment of Shirani Bandaranayake.
 The Parliamentary Council gave its approval for Peiris's appointment on 15 January 2013.
 Peiris was sworn in as chief justice on 15 January 2013.
 Peiris was officially inaugurated as chief justice at a ceremony in the Supreme Court on 23 January 2013.
 The media, other than the state-owned media, were banned from the ceremony which was boycotted by the Bar Association of Sri Lanka (BASL), the largest lawyers association in the country.
 The ceremony was however attended by other judges including the associate judges of the Supreme Court.

 Peiris' appointment drew some criticism.
 Peiris is considered to be an ally of President Rajapaksa and his appointment was seen by critics as further consolidation of power by the president and his family.
 United Nations High Commissioner for Human Rights Navi Pillay expressed doubts about Peiris' independence and impartiality, particularly when dealing with allegations of serious human rights violations by the Sri Lankan government.
 The International Commission of Jurists condemned Peiris' appointment, describing it as a "further assault on the independence of the judiciary".

-Maithripala Sirisena the President elected on 8 January 2015 refused to take oaths before him on the basis his appointment was illegal and took oaths before Justice Hon.
-K. Sripavan the most senior Judge of the Supreme Court.
+Maithripala Sirisena, the president elected on 8 January 2015, refused to take oaths before him on the basis his appointment was illegal and took oaths before Justice Hon.
+K. Sripavan, the most senior judge of the Supreme Court.

-According Sirisena Mohan Peiris visited him several times begging not to remove him and promising to deliver judgements according to his wishes.
+According to Sirisena, Mohan Peiris visited him several times begging not to remove him and promising to deliver judgements according to his wishes.

-On 28 January 2015, the Government of Sri Lanka acknowledged that the appointment of 44 Mohan Peiris as the Chief Justice was void at its inception as Dr. Shirani Bandaranayake was not impeached lawfully and therefore no vacancy existed for the post of Chief Justice.
-The paved way for Dr. Shirani Bandaranayake to resume duties as the Chief Justice of Sri Lanka.
+On 28 January 2015, the Government of Sri Lanka acknowledged that the appointment of Mohan Peiris as the chief justice was void at its inception as Dr. Shirani Bandaranayake was not impeached lawfully and therefore, no vacancy existed for the post of chief justice.
+That paved the way for Dr. Shirani Bandaranayake to resume duties as the chief justice of Sri Lanka.

+Later work

+Peiris was appointed the Permanent Representative of Sri Lanka to the United Nations in January 2021 by President Gotabaya Rajapaksa.
+In 2022, he was elected chair of the First Committee (Disarmament and International Security) replacing Magzhan Ilyassov.
+He was elected Vice President of the 78th session of the United Nations General Assembly in June 2023.